AV Preeminent Peer Rated Attorneys

 • Serving Somers Point, NJ and Atlantic County, New Jersey

-• Law Firm with 21 lawyers3 awards
+• Law Office with 23 lawyers3 awards

 • Passionate.
 Powerful.
 Proven.

-• Immigration LawyersPersonal Injury, Automobile Accidents And Injuries, and 33 more
+• Immigration LawyersPersonal Injury, Automobile Accidents And Injuries and 33 more

 James M. Carter